 - Teams of four to eight students work together on Multiple Choice, Essay, and Design/Build components.

-The competitions occur at a host university or at your own school during the competition window, February 13- March 17, 2019.
+- The competitions occur at a host university or at your own school during the competition window in February and March.

-Top ranking teams qualify to compete in the national TEAMS competitions, scheduled to be held during the 2019 National TSA Conference, June 28- July 2, near Washington, D.C.
+- Top-ranking teams qualify to compete in the National TEAMS Competition held each year during the National TSA Conference.